gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 error (planner problem 1: as fast as possible).
 A later faithful-timed mode (problem 2) would take a polyline **plus time** and reject a request faster than that feasible track (§3.3).
-Angle changes need motor accel/decel and therefore preparation (v1 Linear path-stops; Overshoot prepares per axis).
+Joints need motor accel/decel and therefore preparation:
+Linear carries the master’s `P` across a joint and only stops at a master-sense reversal / the path end (a master-role change rebinds with a prepared deceleration, not a stop); Overshoot prepares per axis.
 Execution is `addQueueEntry` commands with a shared tick sum.
 A reversal carves the before/after DIR pauses out of the reversing axis’s last step (§4.4); the other axes are not